-Create Avery-compatible address labels, shipping labels, name badges, barcode labels, and custom sheets from Excel, CSV, or Google Sheets.
-Pick the layout, preview the sheet, and export a PDF that is ready to print.
+Create Avery®-compatible address labels, shipping labels, name badges, barcode labels, and custom sheets from Excel, CSV, or Google Sheets.
+Pick the layout, preview the sheet, and export a PDF that is ready to print without setting up Word mail merge.

 Start with the product code on your label package.
 If your exact code shares the same sheet size, rows, columns, margins, and gaps, the compatible layout will print the same way.